sitegeist/editor-widgets/README.md

 ### Last changed pages
 Simply a list of the last 10 edited pages that are accessible by the current backend user.

-This widget has been integrated into the TYPO3 Core v13.
+🛈 **Note:** This widget has been integrated into the TYPO3 Core v13.
+Please run the upgrade wizard to get the widget replaced in all dashboards.

 ### Latest redirects
 The last 10 updated redirects.